felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 **If you attempted any of these approaches or have any suggestion, please leave a comment below as I am very interested in how these ideas could have been panned out.**

 ### 7.1.
-Reposing the Problem to Generate more training data
+Reposing the Problem to Generate More Training Data

 As mentioned before, one of the main challenges was the uneven distribution of number of images per whale, and the limited number of images in general.
 To avoid this problem, we can first **repose the task as to identify if a pair of images belong to the same whale or not**.
 Then we can train a classifier to learn an **embedding** which maps the whale images into compact feature vectors.
 The objective of the classifier was to maximize the euclidean distance of the feature vectors that contains the different whales, and minimize the distance with same whales.
 This idea was largely based on **[FaceNet](http://arxiv.org/pdf/1503.03832v3.pdf)**.